csebuetnlp/CoDesc/README.md

 # CoDesc

+This repository contains the source code and dataset for the paper _"CoDesc: A Large Code–Description Parallel Dataset"_ accepted in Findings of ACL 2021.

 A large dataset of 4.2m Java source code and parallel data of their description from code search, and code summarization studies.

 This is the public release of code, and data of our paper titled "CoDesc: Large Code-Description Parallel Dataset", submitted to ACL, 2021.